 It always takes a little bit of magic and luck to create blue pigments.

 Last weekend, with the help of the whole family, we got to work setting up for growing a new batch of woad here in Conestoga.
-Using old tires from the garage beside my studio, we set up fifty planters for what I hope will create an ideal place for last year’s woad seeds to grow.
-It … Read more
+Using old tires from the garage beside my studio, we set up fifty planters for what I hope will create an ideal place for last year’s… Read more

 I usually don’t allow myself to become obsessed about iconography issues on Sunday, but today was a very relaxed day and the work was very minim, so I did a little bit with the woad.
 I also was looking for an end to my suspense!
-And, as I carefully got to the bottom my pan … Read more
+And, as I carefully got… Read more

 One of the very few dyes that can be used reliable as a pigment comes from the woad plant (Isatis tinctoria).
 It is also sometimes called wild mustard.
-This spring my wife planted a small crop for me in her garden and with the weather turning cooler I thought it was time to harvest some … Read more
+This spring my wife planted a small crop for me in her garden and with the weather turning cooler I thought it… Read more